7 Steps To Prepare for Your Interview

 3. If you will fit with their existing team.

-Now that we have our mindset straight about the upcoming interview, let’s go over my 6 main tips for interview prep.
+Now that we have our mindset straight about the upcoming interview, let’s go over my 7 main tips for interview prep.
 It takes effort but it will pay off.
+These tips are from my Interview Prep Workbook + Video and from countless one-on-one interview prep coaching sessions.

 Think about it this way....If you don't put forth effort to properly prepare for the interview, why should I think you will put forth effort as an intern or employee?
-If you don't have ANY questions prepared, it would make me think you have not prepared and you are not truly invested in the company.
+For example, if you don't have any questions prepared, it would make me think you have not prepared and you are not truly interested in the company.

 Knowing the company, people, and current events of the company will help you answer questions, ask questions, and will reflect your knowledge/interest of the company.